So Much Plastic!

 Another party culprit are balloons.
 They may look pretty in the moment and entertain the kids for a short while, but after that moment if they don’t end up in land fill they either pop and the rubber remnants are left on the ground, or they float away and end up in the ocean.
-Balloons are not biodegradable and once in the ocean they are consumed by marine life which more often than not kills them.
+Balloons are usually not biodegradable, and even biodegradable balloons cause environmental issues, once in the ocean they are consumed by marine life which more often than not kills them.

 But do not despair, there are other ways to make your party ‘pop’ such as flowers, flags or even bubbles.

 Say no to confetti

 Confetti is fun, but it is unlikely that all of your confetti will end up in the bin, at the end of your party.
 Like all littered plastics that end up in our waterways, confetti breaks up not down, and turns into harmful microplastics.
 If you are still determined to use confetti, consider the environmentally friendly version of replacing with petals or making sure they are sourced from organic material that breaks down.

 It is going to take a lot of effort for us as a society to quit our plastic habit, but as you can see it isn’t too hard to start.
 Before you buy your next plastic item, think: